Topological insulators and geometry of vector bundles: Topological semimetals

 where $f_k$ satisfies $f_{k+2\pi} = -f_k$.

 \exr{Find the function $f_k$ for the chain shown in Fig.~\ref{Fig:NS} with complex nearest-neighbor hopping amplitude $t = t_1 + i t_2$.}

+Recall from Sec.~\ref{Sec:TopologyOfLine} that the M\"obius band is an example of a non-trivial real line bundle: any section must have at least one zero.
+Here, a section $\vec h_k$ of a similar bundle $B^H$ describes a Hamiltonian compatible with the symmetry \eqref{Eq:GSym}.
+It follows that for any such Hamiltonian there must be a point $k$ in the Brillouin zone, in which gap closes, $|\vec h_k|=0$.
+In this way, a non-symmorphic symmetry group requires the presence of band degeneracy, but does not specify\footnote{In contrast with another type of symmetry-enforced degeneracies, which arise due to the presence of a high-dimensional irreducible representation of the symmetry group at a fixed point $k$.} the point $k$.

-Since the vector field that corresponds to the Hamiltonian is a section of a M\"obius band, the gap must close at least in one point.
-In this way, non-symmorphic symmetry enforces semimetallic behavior.
-Alternatively, one can see this by observing the eigenvalues of $G_k$ \cite{Zhao2016}.
-From $G_k^2 = \mathbb I e^{-ik}$ and $\tr G_k=0$, one finds that eigenvalues are $\lambda_{1,2} = \pm e^{-i\frac{k}{2}}$.
+Alternatively, one can deduce this by observing the eigenvalues of $G_k$ (see Ref.~\cite{Zhao2016} for a discussion in the context of topological semimetals).
+From $G_k^2 = \mathbb I e^{-ik}$ and $\tr G_k=0$, one finds that the eigenvalues are $\lambda_{1,2} = \pm e^{-i\frac{k}{2}}$.
 As $k$ varies through the Brillouin zone, the eigenvalues switch places.
-Since one can label Hamiltonian eigenstates with $\lambda_i$, the bands must also change their order in energy, and gap must close somewhere.
+Since one can label the Hamiltonian eigenstates by $\lambda_i$, the bands must also change their order in energy, and the gap must close somewhere.